onthebusiness/harelang.org/content/style.md

 ### ii.
 Array values

-1. Array values MAY be defined in either a single-line form or a multi-line form.
+1. Array values MAY be defined in either single-line or multi-line style.
-2. In the single-line form, there MUST NOT be a space between the `[` and `]` tokens and the array members.
+2. In the single-line style, there MUST NOT be a space between the `[` and `]` tokens and the array members.
-3. In the single-line form, a space MUST follow each `,` token, except for the last.
+3. In the single-line style, a space MUST follow each `,` token, except for the last.
-4. In the multi-line form, a `,` must be used after the final token.
+4. In the multi-line style, a `,` must be used after the final token.
-5. In the mulit-line form, a newline MUST follow the `[` token, and each subsequent line up to but not including the `]` token MUST be indented.
+5. In the mulit-line style, a newline MUST follow the `[` token, and each subsequent line up to but not including the `]` token MUST be indented.
-6. In the multi-line form, values may be grouped onto the same line.
+6. In the multi-line style, values may be grouped onto the same line.
 They must be separated by spaces per rule 3.
 7. When using array initialization shorthand, the `...` token MUST NOT be separated from the last value by a space.